kristerkari/react-native-css-modules/docs/setup-stylename.md

 The `styleName` attribute and syntax are based on [babel-plugin-react-css-modules](https://github.com/gajus/babel-plugin-react-css-modules#conventions).

+_This example only shows how to setup CSS support using the CSS transformer.
+Have a look at the setup documentation if you need PostCSS, Sass, Less or Stylus support (use a different transformer and file extensions)._

 Following libraries are needed:

 - [react-native-css-transformer](https://github.com/kristerkari/react-native-css-transformer) - Transforms CSS to a React Native compatible style object and handles live reloading